Jaba248/OU-Project/docs/PROJECT_LOG.md

 -- Fix graphql submission bugs
 -- Fix create client inside create project, to deny invalid email addresses -- Extend Invoice system to store the invoice url, and allow the invoice to be viewed again.
---add logic to mark Invoice as paid, and store amount_paid --Implement logic to void old invoice if a previous invoice had bene generated
+-- add logic to mark Invoice as paid, and store amount_paid -- Implement logic to void old invoice if a previous invoice had bene generated

 03/09/2025
--- Extend tasks, to have a include on invoice field, and a price to be charged field to ensure a more complete experience --Optimise navigation for mobile, converting the sidebar on mobile to a sliding drawer, while retaining the desktop functionality
+-- Extend tasks, to have a include on invoice field, and a price to be charged field to ensure a more complete experience -- Optimise navigation for mobile, converting the sidebar on mobile to a sliding drawer, while retaining the desktop functionality
 -- Refactor project ready for end of development stage -- Implement a Toast system, replacing all alerts